ltatka/evolution/README.md

   "threshold": 10.5,
   "frequencyOfOutput": 10}
   ```
-When you run an evolution trial, you will have to pass the name of the new configuration file as an optional argument.
+To use your new configuration, pass it as an optional argument when running batchrun
 ```
 python batchrun.py --newConfigFile <yourNewConfig>.json
 ```